-- The First Option: by funding an aggregate of \$2,000,000 on or before the second-year anniversary of the signing of the Option Agreement and completing a cash payment of \$100,000, Brunswick Exploration can earn an initial 15% interest in the Brunswick Belt Project. - The Second Option: by funding an aggregate of \$10,000,000 (inclusive of First Option expenditures) according to the schedule below, Brunswick Exploration can earn an additional 36% interest in the Brunswick Belt Project for a total interest of 51%: - An aggregate of \$2,000,000, on or before the 2nd year anniversary; - $\circ\quad$ An aggregate of \$4,000,000, on or before the 3rd year anniversary; - o An aggregate of \$6,500,000, on or before the 4th year anniversary; and - An aggregate of \$10,000,000, on or before the 5th year anniversary.
+• The First Option: by funding an aggregate of \$2,000,000 on or before the second-year anniversary of the signing of the Option Agreement and completing a cash payment of \$100,000, Brunswick Exploration can earn an initial 15% interest in the Brunswick Belt Project.

+• The Second Option: by funding an aggregate of \$10,000,000 (inclusive of First Option expenditures) according to the schedule below, Brunswick Exploration can earn an additional 36% interest in the Brunswick Belt Project for a total interest of 51%:

+- An aggregate of \$2,000,000, on or before the 2nd year anniversary; - An aggregate of \$4,000,000, on or before the 3rd year anniversary; - An aggregate of \$6,500,000, on or before the 4th year anniversary; and - An aggregate of \$10,000,000, on or before the 5th year anniversary.

-Once any one of the three earn-in requirements are met (as per Brunswick Exploration's discretion), a joint venture can be formed between Brunswick Exploration and Osisko Metals.
+Once any one of the two earn-in requirements are met (as per Brunswick Exploration's discretion), a joint venture can be formed between Brunswick Exploration and Osisko Metals.
 Brunswick Exploration is considered a related party due to common officers and directors.
-This transaction is conditional upon TSX-V approval.